jicda18/UnioLoci/docs/srs.md

 - Private events
 - Public display mode
 - Chat/comments inside events
-- AI suggestions for best meeting times
+- AI suggestions for best meeting times: Suggests at least 3 time slots that fit the team's preferences
+- AI can add a meeting template
 - AI conflict detection
 - Event creation from documents or images